Information & Guidelines for IJP Authors

 Book Reviews: There is particular information about 'Writing a Book Review' and 'Becoming a Book Review Editor': here.

 Response Times: Authors should receive an initial acknowledgement of their submission within a few days.
-There may be a second response shortly after this if the article is considered to be unsuitable, or if it needs some immediate revisions (before going into the peer-review process), or if it is better suited elsewhere.
+There may be a second response shortly after this if the article is considered to be unsuitable, or if it needs some immediate revisions (before going into the peer-review process), or if it is decided that it is better suited elsewhere.

-As our editorial and production processes are all manual, an article can sometimes get 'stuck', 'overlooked' or 'mislaid': this is our problem, not yours: and, if needs be, we will apologise sincerely.
-However, we may also need your reminders.
+As our editorial and production processes are currently all manual, an article can sometimes get 'stuck', 'overlooked' or 'mislaid': this is our problem, not yours: and, if needs be, we will apologise sincerely.
+However, we might also need your reminders.

 Reviewer's Categories: Acceptance, Revision or Rejection?
 There are several criteria:

-- Acceptance as it is: or Acceptance with only minor revisions.
+- Acceptance - just as it is: or Acceptance with only minor revisions.
 The first category is quite rare, but very welcome.
 The second category covers about 50% of all submissions.
-This means that the author has to make relatively minor revisions, usually 'suggested' by the editor and/or the reviewers.
+This means that the author has to make (or agree to) relatively minor revisions, usually 'suggested' by the editor and/or the reviewers.
 If this is done, there is rarely the need for a second peer-review process.
-There may be a time factor indicated (i.e. within two weeks) if the article is to meet its deadline for the next issue.
+There may be a time factor indicated (i.e. within two or three weeks) if the article is to meet its deadline for the next issue.

 - Major revisions needed: This is not a rejection - but neither is it an acceptance!
 If the article is suitably revised, it is considered that it will become a viable and useful contribution to the Journal.
-However, the author needs to take the editor's and reviewers' points into serious consideration, and to revise and re-submit the article.
+However, the author needs to take the editor's and reviewers' points into serious consideration, and to revise and then re-submit the article.
 A revised article will not be considered for publication until it has been re-submitted.
-It may need to go through a second peer-review process.
-It should be re-submitted within one or two months.
+It may need to go through a second peer-review process, if one of the original reviewers was negative.
+The article should be re-submitted within one or two months.
 About 10% of submissions, fall into this category.

 Copyright: It is a necessary condition of publication that authors assign the copyright of that particular version of their article, including the abstract, to the International Journal of Psychotherapy (IJP) and to the publisher, the European Association for Psychotherapy (EAP).
 Submission of the article, and the subsequent acceptance of the submission, essentially constitute that contract.
 Authors will not be asked to sign a copyright agreement.